 All four parties would give the European Parliament the right to initiate legislation.
 Currently it can only debate and vote on laws proposed by the commission.
-The liberals and Greens call for transnational lists.
-Currently members of the European Parliament are elected by country.
+The liberals and Greens call for transnational voting lists.
+Currently members of the European Parliament are elected nationally.

-The Union and Greens would switch to majority voting in EU foreign-policy councils.
+The Union and Greens would switch to majority voting in EU foreign policy.
 The Greens would also eliminate the need for unanimity in EU tax policy.
-The FDP is the only major party opposed to EU taxes.
+The FDP is the only major party that opposes EU taxes.

-Proposals reveal a traditional left-right divide: the SPD and Greens seek to rein in rising costs with price controls or a rent cap; the Union and FDP call for more home construction, including by relaxing planning laws and other regulatory requirements.
+Proposals reveal a traditional left-right divide: the SPD and Greens seek to rein in prices with rent controls; the Union and FDP call for more construction, including by relaxing planning laws and other regulatory requirements.

 Although Germany was able to integrate more than one million refugees between 2015 and 2017 better than expected, the migrant crisis casts a long shadow.
 Almost all parties call for stricter immigration controls.

 The German population is projected to shrink from 83 to 74 million by 2060.
-There would be eleven million fewer Germans of working age, but five million more retirees.
+There would be eleven million fewer Germans of working age by then, but five million more retirees.
 A doubling of migration to 311,000 could stabilize the population.

-The SPD and Greens would switch to a Canadian-style points-based system to encourage more skilled immigration.
+The SPD, Greens and FDP would switch to a Canadian-style points-based system to encourage more skilled immigration.
 German law currently favors family reunification.